+I think I’ve mentioned before that my dog, Otto, is nervous about slippery floors.
 That’s why I don’t bother bringing him into pet supply stores, a little field trip that many other owners enjoy with their dogs.
-But other than that, it’s not a debilitating problem.
+But it’s not a debilitating problem.
 He’s comfortable on the vinyl floor that’s in our kitchen and dining room, and just fine on the parquet wood floors in my office.
 And though we have laminate floors in our hall and living room, the main traffic areas have been covered with rugs.
 Until recently.

 My husband, Brian, liked the carpet runners in our long, narrow hall, but they’ve driven me crazy.
 To me, they function as a trap for dog hair and dust.
 I’d rather have bare floors, which can be quickly swept or damp-mopped.
 Two weeks ago, I negotiated with my husband for a trial period without the runners, and I removed them.
 My husband had to admit that it’s easier to keep the hall floor clean without the rugs.
 The only one in the family who is not happy with the situation is Otto.